BoevaLab/CanSig/docs/contributing.rst

 Tooling
 ^^^^^^^

-As a developer, you will use some tools increasing code quality.
+As a developer, you will use some tools increasing code quality as well as packages used to build the documentation.
 You can install them by running

 .. code-block:: bash